What is a Feasibility Study, and How Can Surveys Help?

 These types of reports can also offer the hard data necessary to make hard decisions about the future direction of a company or product.
 If you have internal disagreement about the next steps for your marketing, development, or expansion, a feasibility study can settle it with unbiased information.

-When You Don’t Need Feasibility Findings
+When You Don’t Need a Feasibility Study

 In order to save money and time, and often to simply go to market faster, entrepreneurs may choose to forego running a feasibility study.
 This can pay off with being the first into an emerging market, or it can backfire if a new company encounters unexpected obstacles.

 Some common reasons that you might want to bypass this type of exploration:

 - Founders or entrepreneurs know the new venture is feasible based on their own experience or on a similar business model that is currently successful.